GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 tiles is (simplified):

 	RAM_Offset = [(X + ($20 * Y)) * 2]

-	A number without a "$" prefix means decimal number.

 	X is the X position ranging from 0-31 ($00-$1F)
 	Y is the Y position ranging from 0 to [TotalLines-1].

+after finding the offset, then you do this:

+	RAM_DisiredTile = !TileRAM + RAM_Offset

+NOTE: A number without a "$" prefix means decimal number.

 Example: position (30,4) (hex: ($1E,$04)):
 	!TileRAM = $7FEC00	;>If you haven't changed this RAM and